Prince-Sharma002/Web-Development-/Notes of Web Development/Short Important Notes.md

 - In ``` <meta name="viewport" content="width=device-width, initial-scale=1 , minimum-scale=0.5 " /> ``` device-width means 100% of viewport width
   initial-scale means deafult zoom level when page is loaded initailly minimum-scale means minimum zoom out possible( zoom out - use to view larger of element )  .

+- To divide a div using tailwind css use flex auto with width property where w-64 means 64% width.
+-